The high-return activity of raising others’ aspirations

 "Brogzy, I believe you can make the Australian team this year.
 You've got what it takes, but you need to train hard and improve your shot."

+I was stunned.
+No one had told me I could make an Australian team, or that was even possible, let alone later that year.
 Over the next three months, I noticed a change.
 For the first time, I acted as if I could make the team.
 I trained like someone deserving of that opportunity.
 And I held myself to an Australian player’s standard.

+Three months later in October, we competed in the Under 16 National Championships and won gold by 10+ goals.
+A few weeks after the tournament, I was named in my first Australian squad as an 'under-ager.'
 I smiled remembering the moment I stood by the poolside with Tom injecting his belief into me and telling me to dream bigger.

 One of the duties of maturity and age is sharing wisdom and foresight.
+Helping someone see what they can't yet see.
+Or believe in what they thought was impossible.

 Tyler Cowen articulates this better than anyone: